gitcruz/FOAM/README.md

 # FOAM
 FOAM (Flye ONT Assembly of Mitogenomes).
 Is a pipeline we are using to assemble the mitogenome of different organisms using ONT and Illumina reads.
-As each genome and sample poses different challenges is in continuous development
+As each genome and sample poses different challenges is in continuous development.
+Thisrepository was originally posted and will be actively updated in our assembly team's github:  https://github.com/cnag-aat/FOAM

 # Current release
 Version 0.2 was successfully used to assemble the mitogenomes of the pearl razorfish (_Xyrichtys novacula_) and the common octopus (_Octopus vulgaris_).